browserengineering/book/book/animations.md

 interpolations.

 Modern browsers have APIs that enable animating the styles of DOM elements.
-To implement these APIs performantly, behind the scenes GPU acceleration is needed to make those animations smooth and fast.
+To implement these APIs performantly, behind the scenes GPU acceleration and compositing is needed to make those animations smooth and fast.

 Types of animations
 ===================